Phill544/MnBRandomEvents/README.md

 This class is responsible for the random selection of an event.
 The selection is weighted, therefore if you increase the weight of an event, it is more likely to be selected.

 ### BaseEvent
 This abstract class is what every random event inherits from.
-There are four main methods that much be implemented.
+There are four main methods that must be implemented.
-- CanExecuteEvent() : This is called before an event is run to determine whether all of the dersired criteria have been met, for example you would return false if the event is to do with the player's kingdom if they aren't yet part of one.
+- CanExecuteEvent() : This is called before an event is run to determine whether all of the desired criteria have been met, for example you would return false if the event is to do with the player's kingdom if they aren't yet part of one.
 - StartEvent() : This is the main function that does work.
 It will also change the most depending on each event (check out some of the ones in the repo for examples.)
 This is where you can run your logic to effect the player in whatever way you see fit. **Ensure that at some stage you call StopEvent() otherwise no other events will run**
 - StopEvent() : This is used for cleaning up anything you need to, as well as notifying the random event system that your event is complete and therefore to start generating them again.
 It is very important that every random event calls this at some point after StartEvent() is called!
 - CancelEvent() : This is called only if the current event needs to be interrupted.
 If this is called you need to end the event immediately.

 ### RandomEventData
 This is an abstract class that must be derived from for every event.
 (I usually call the derived class XData, where X is the name of the random event class.)
-Is is a very import class that is used for generating the event instances themselves.
+This is a very important class that is used for generating the event instances themselves.
 Things to note:
-- You must override the GetBaseEvent() class, you simpily want to return a new instance of the random event you wish to run.
+- You must override the GetBaseEvent() class, you simply want to return a new instance of the random event you wish to run.

 ### PartySetup
 A static class that contains some functions to more easily set up parties on the map.
 This isn't a critical class, but I find it helpful to use to quickly set up scenarios.